github/VisualStudio/README.md

 Over time, we'd like to open source the extension and develop it in public, but for this initial release, we have a tight schedule and are constrained in what we can do.

+## Schedule

+* March 16 (more or less) is when the last change to VS extensibility can happen.
+* April ??
+When the last change to the extension itself can occur.
+We need to factor testing and stabilization time.
+* April 29 is Build

 ## Prerequisites

 Most dependencies are managed via [nuget](http://nuget.org/).